zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - Bindings

 [.code-highlight: all]
-^In order to answer that question, we need to look at the new communication patterns in SwiftUI.
+^to answer that question, we need to look at the new communication patterns in SwiftUI.
 One of the most common ways to do so in SwiftUI is via bindings, shown here in this example

 [.code-highlight: 2]